aws-amplify/docs/js/ionic.md

  - `(picked)` - Emitted when an image is selected.
 The event will contain the `File` object which can be used for upload.
  - `(loaded)` - Emitted when an image preview has been rendered and displayed.
+ - `path` - An optional S3 image path (prefix).
+ - `storageOptions` - An object which is passed as the 'options' parameter to the .put request.
+This can be used to set the 'level' of the objects being uploaded (i.e. 'protected', 'private', or 'public').

 **Uploading Image**